thpts/draft-peterson-dot-dhcp/draft-peterson-dot-dhcp.md

 DNS resolver availability via their respective options, and provide a TLS certificate on the DoT service which passes verification ({{!RFC6125}}) against the DNS Host Name provided in the DoT DHCP/RA option.

+The maximum length of the DNS Host Name that can be carried in IPv4 DHCP is 255 bytes, so DNS Host Names longer than 255 bytes SHOULD NOT be used in IPv6 DHCP or IPv6 RA.

 ## IPv4 DHCP Option